 Keeping this in mind, let’s look at the 9 best sales commision structures that organizations today swear by-

-Some commissions like Straight Commissions are quite easy to understand and manage- A sales rep is paid a pre-decided percentage of the revenue generated from every deal that they close.
-While others like Residual Commissions- a sales rep keeps on getting a percentage of the revenue generated as long as the client is associated with the company- are more complex and need a multitude of resources in order to be managed properly.
+Some commissions like Straight Commissions are quite easy to understand and manage - A sales rep is paid a pre-decided percentage of the revenue generated from every deal that they close, contributing to their OTE compensation.
+While others like Residual Commissions - a sales rep keeps on getting a percentage of the revenue generated as long as the client is associated with the company - are more complex and need a multitude of resources in order to be managed properly.

-- SPIFs (Sales Performance Incentive Funds)- SPIFs are like a trick down the sleeve that companies can use to see results immediately.
+SPIFs are like a trick down the sleeve that companies can use to see results immediately.
 They are basically short-term incentives that can be used when a company wants to increase sales volume for a short period.
-They are also highly effective when a company is introducing a new product.
+They are also highly effective when a company is introducing a new product or rolling out new sales battlecards.
 Imagine a company launching a new product.
-They may give their sales reps a certain amount after each sale or after they reach a set target.
-This way attention can be directed to that product in the short term.
+They may give their sales reps a certain amount after each sale or after they reach a set target, drawing attention to that product in the short term.

-Read this article to learn more about MBOs- https://www.kennect.io/post/understanding-management-by-objectives-mbo
+Read this article to learn more about MBOs- Understanding Management by Objectives (MBO)

 Expected outcomes are clearly stated.
 Some examples could be-